Bluedot-Innovation/documentation/docs/Point SDK/iOS/Features/Real-time data sync.md

 Set your Firebase Server key in Canvas
 --------------------------------------

-Information on setting the Firebase Server key for your Canvas project is [here](https://docs.bluedot.io/real-time-data-sync/).
+Add the Firebase Server key for your Canvas project.

 Connect Bluedot with Firebase
 -----------------------------